garrandall/popular-music-data/tracks/humble-kendrick-lamar.md

   rank: 47
   ranking_list: Billboard Hot 100
   start_date: '2017-12-30'
+release_year: 2017
+runtime: 177000
 ---
 Wicked or weakness, you gotta see this, waaaaay (yeah, yeah!)
  Nobody pray for me, it been that day for me, waaaaay (yeah, yeah!)

 Aye, I remember syrup sandwiches and crime allowances